expertanalytics/xal/content/services/hpc/_index.md

 Since the beginning of the computer era, technologists, programmers and scientists have composed careful instructions to the CPU, aiming to solve ever more challenging problems while spending less time and energy during program execution.
-High Performance Computing (HPC) is the craft of spreading computing load across several kernels, cores, and computers, and at the same time ensuring that the hardware is operating close to peak capacity.
+High Performance Computing (HPC) is the craft of spreading compute load across several kernels, cores, and computers, and at the same time ensuring that the hardware is operating close to peak capacity.

-We have expertise in building distributed Beowulf-style clusters, and writing numerical software that utilizes the combined computing power of supercomputers for non-trivial parallel computing tasks, such as solving large and sparse linear systems of equations across machines.
+We have expertise in building distributed Beowulf-style clusters, and writing numerical software that utilizes the combined compute power of supercomputers for non-trivial parallel computing tasks, such as solving large and sparse linear systems of equations across machines.
 Typically, MPI (Message Passing Interface) is used to divide computations across machines, whereas OpenMP or